rudy-globant/protractor/README.md

 # protractor
-using protractor to test selenium grid
+using protractor to test selenium grid + jenkins pipeline + webhooks